lpillmann/covid19-vaccination-data-pipeline/README.md

 This structure enables answering questions such as:

-- Which states/cities present the best vaccination per capta ratio?
+- Which states/cities present the best vaccination per capta?
 - How is the vaccination pace evolving over time?
 - How many vaccinations are being applied daily in Brazil?
     - Breakdown by state, city, gender, age group, so on